harrisonlab/bioinformatics_tools/Feature_annotation/README.md

 done > tmp.txt
 ```

-C) Identification of MIMP-flanking genes
+## 5. Identification of MIMP-flanking genes

+Miniature impala (mimp) sequeces are found in promotor regions of SIX genes in fusarium.

 ```bash
   for Assembly in $(ls path/to/*_contigs_unmasked.fa); do